candide042/LearningDS/README.md

 The Challenge is to not write a single line of code, but use ChatGPT et al to solve increasingly harder DS problems.

-It starts with committing this README to github via my Mac terminal using CHatGPT's instructions.
+It starts with committing this README to github via my Mac terminal using ChatGPT's instructions.

 Happy Learning!